roman-milk/roman-milk.github.io/wifes-journey.md

  Kenny tightened his fingers on each side of her slender waist and his firm grip caused Susan great despair, as she felt helpless.
 The young man poked her in the crotch.
 Kenny threatened to hit the target, as he stabbed her narrow crevice over and over until her heart beat out of control.
 When the flared head pierced her wet opening, Susan lifted her head and twisted her upper body so she could look back at Kenny.
 "No... no, I have to go.
 It's midnight...
 I'll be late," she pleaded.

  A thousand things went through her mind, as she stared at the naked young man whose muscles were plainly visible on his arms and chest.
 Her mouth hung open and she was going to say more, but then Kenny rammed his hips at her.
 His cock sliced through her well-oiled opening and embedded inside her deepest reaches.
 Susan wondered if another orgasm was possible, as a few unsettling tremors erupted in her inner being.
-Report_Story #4